fangzhe3/DeepSCan/README.md

 ### Operating systems
 - Linux is the native operating system
-- Docker image can be run using Docker on macOS or WSL on Windows
+- Docker image can be run using Docker on macOS or WSL 2 on Windows (make sure docker desktop is running)

 ### Software dependencies
 All required software packages are preinstalled in the docker image.
 Users must ensure Docker is installed before attempting Docker-related scenarios.
 This project assumes Python + PyTorch-based workflow